Cardinals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 - The Cardinals have been victorious in one of the seven contests they have been chosen as underdogs in this season.

-- St. Louis has entered seven games this season as the underdog by -110 or more and is 1-6 in those contests.
+- St. Louis has been at least a +115 moneyline underdog three times this season, but was upset in all of those games.

-- The Cardinals have an implied victory probability of 52.4% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Cardinals have a 46.5% chance of coming away with a victory in the contest.

-- St. Louis and its opponents have gone over the total this season in 11 of its 24 opportunities.
+- Games involving St. Louis have gone over the total set by sportsbooks in 12 of 25 chances this season.

 - The Cardinals have played just one game with a spread this season and did not cover in that contest.